destucr/porto-web/README.md

 *   **On-Device Intelligence:** Implementing privacy-first, high-performance ML models using `CoreML`.
 *   **Spatial Context:** Building accurate, real-time tracking solutions with `MapKit` and `Core Location`.

-## 🛠 The Philosophy: Intentional Engineering
+## 🛠 The Philosophy: Clarity and Intent
-I believe that code without a "Why" is just noise.
-My background in **Product Management** allows me to treat every technical decision as a product decision.
-I don't just build features; I architect solutions that:
+I believe every line of code should have a clear reason for being there.
+My background in **Product Management** helps me ensure that technical choices always support the actual message we want to deliver.
+I focus on:
-*   Respect the user's intelligence and time.
+*   Respecting the user's intelligence and time.
-*   Prioritize technical rigor (Clean Architecture, SwiftData, CI/CD).
+*   Being intentional with every technical choice (Clean Architecture, SwiftData, CI/CD).
 *   Drive measurable impact through data-informed prioritization.

 ## ⚡ The Desire